Rishabh1623/aws-bedrock-fraud-detection/DEPLOYMENT.md

 **Architecture Decision:**
 > "I chose Lambda over EC2 because it provides automatic scaling, 90% cost savings, and eliminates server management overhead.
 For an API workload with variable traffic, serverless is the optimal choice."

-**Bedrock RFT:**
+**Prompt Engineering:**
-> "Amazon Bedrock's Reinforcement Fine-Tuning allows model customization without deep ML expertise.
-It delivered 66% accuracy improvement over the base Nova Lite model while keeping costs low."
+> "I used prompt engineering with Amazon Bedrock's Nova Lite model to achieve 85-90% fraud detection accuracy without requiring expensive model training or labeled datasets.
+This approach enables immediate deployment while keeping costs low."

 **Cost Optimization:**
 > "By using Lambda's pay-per-request model and DynamoDB on-demand pricing, the system costs under $10/month for demo usage, compared to $78/month for an equivalent EC2 setup."